 By now, I was shaking.
 Standing in the doorway of the hotel room, my friends stood behind me – lingering.
-Waiting for the moment when I would find out what my friend’s mom had just told them.
+They were waiting for the moment when I would find out what my friend’s mom had just told them.
 They were waiting for the moment that they would have to catch me when I fall.

-“Daddy… He got into an accident last night… He didn’t make it.”
+“Daddy… He got into an accident last night… He didn’t make it,” my brother said.